 What Happens If a Person Dies in New Jersey Without a Will or a Trust?

-We all know we are supposed to do estate planning, but not all of us get around to it.
-So what happens if you don’t have a will or trust when you die in New Jersey?
-The answer is your estate will be distributed according to New Jersey laws, which may or may not be how you would have wanted it to be distributed.
+We all know we are supposed to do estate planning, but not all of us get around to doing it.
+So, what happens if you don’t have a will or trust when you die in New Jersey?
+The answer is your estate will be distributed according to New Jersey laws, which may or may not be how you would have wanted your estate to be distributed.

 Dying without a will is called dying “intestate”.
-New Jersey has laws that determine what happens to your estate if you don’t have a will.
+New Jersey has laws that determine what happens to your estate if you die and don’t have a will or trust.
 If you are married, New Jersey will award a portion of your estate to your spouse, with the rest divided among your children.
 If you don’t have children, then your estate will be divided among other living relatives such as your parents or siblings.
 If you are single, New Jersey provides that your estate will go to your children or to other living relatives if you don’t have children.
-If you have absolutely no living relatives, then your estate will go to the State of New Jersey.
+If you have absolutely no living relatives, then your estate will be distributed to the State of New Jersey.
 This is called “escheating” to the State of New Jersey.

-One purpose of a will is to name a guardian for your young children; if you do not have a will, the court will determine who will act as guardian of your children.
+One purpose of a will, and sometimes in a trust, is to name a guardian for your young children; if you do not have a will, the court will determine who will act as guardian of your children.
 The court will also appoint the person who will administer your estate.
-In addition, if you are unmarried but have an unregistered partner, your partner will not inherit anything from your estate without a will naming him or her as a beneficiary.
+In addition, if you are unmarried but are involved in a long-term relationship, your partner will not inherit anything from your estate without a will naming him or her as a beneficiary.

 New Jersey Probate and Estate Administration Without a Will or Without a Trust:

-When probate is required, an interested party must file an affidavit of administration no sooner than ten (10) days after the date of death.
+When estate administration probate is required and there is no last will or trust of the decedent, an interested party must file an affidavit of administration no sooner than ten (10) days following the date of death.
 The Surrogate’s Office needs a number of documents from the individual who applies to be the Administrator of the Estate in order to process the application.
-When an individual submits the required information to be the administrator of an estate, the next step involves a determination of whether there is the need for an estate bond.
-The bond acts as an insurance policy that the Administrator will perform his or her duties.
-Once the necessary forms are executed, and any required bond returned, the Administrator will receive letters of administration and administrator certificates.
+When an individual submits the required information to be appointed the administrator of an estate, the next step involves a determination of whether there is the need for an estate bond.
+The bond acts as an insurance policy that the Administrator will perform his or her duties honestly and efficiently.
 Estate bonding involves a financial evaluation of the prospective administrator by the bonding company.
 In some cases, an Administrator will be denied a bond and will not be able to serve as a personal representative to the estate if their credit rating is not acceptable.
+Once the necessary forms are executed, and the bond posted, the Administrator will receive letters of administration and administrator certificates from the County Surrogate’s Office.

-Behind a spouse or partner, the children of the deceased are next in line to act as administrator.
-Normally, only one child can act in this capacity; for example, if a decedent has four children, three children must renounce in favor of the other.
+New Jersey has a priority list of persons who have a statutory right to serve as the administrator of an estate when the decedent died with a Last Will.
+Behind a spouse or civil union partner, the children of the deceased are next in line to act as administrator.
+Normally, only one child at a time can serve in this capacity; for example, if a decedent has four children, three children must renounce in favor of the other.
 If no children survive the deceased but he/she is survived by both parents, one parent must renounce in favor of the other.
 If no child or parent survives the deceased but he/she is survived by three grandchildren, two grandchildren must renounce in favor of the third.
 If no children, parents, or grandchildren survive the deceased but he/she is survived by five brothers/sisters, four brothers/sisters must renounce in favor of the fifth.
-As previously stated, renunciation is a serious decision that should be carefully evaluated in order to protect and ensure that all functions of executor/administrator are performed properly.
+As previously stated, renunciation is a serious decision that should be carefully evaluated in order to protect the economic interests of all beneficiaries and to ensure that all mandated functions of executor/administrator are performed properly.

 To learn how to avoid escheating your estate to New Jersey, contact Fredrick P. Niemann toll-free at (855) 376-5291 or email him at email@example.com.